 RV and tent campers can stay at the Monument Valley View campground which has no hookups or water.
 There is a nearby convenience store.
 Good but expensive accommodations can be found in Monument Valley itself at the Monument Valley View hotel and at Goulding's Lodge just outside the park.
 Gouldings also has an associated campground.
 You need to reserve the View / Gouldings well in advance if you plan to visit MV in the better months of April to October.

 Alternatively you can stay in either Kayenta, AZ, or in Mexican Hat, UT.
 A reasonably priced but dated place to stay in Mexican Hat is the San Juan Inn which is right on the San Juan River.
 Mexican Hat is very small and has generally poor services, however it is close to several areas worth photographing.
-These include Mexican Hat (afternoon), Goosenecks State Park (afternoon ultra wide), Valley of the Gods, the Moki Dugway, Muley Point, Recapture Pockets, and the Grand Gulch.
+These include Mexican Hat (afternoon), Goosenecks State Park (afternoon ultra wide), Valley of the Gods, the Moki Dugway, Muley Point, Recapture Pockets, and Cedar Mesa and the Grand Gulch.
 US 163 is more scenic between Mexican Hat and MV than between Kayenta and MV.
 The "Forrest Gump" image was shot at milepost 13 on US 163 in Utah between Mexican Hat and MV.
 Kayenta is also a good place to stay, it has much better services than Mexican Hat, and is "close" (50 miles) to Navajo National Monument and Canyon de Chelly.
 It is also closer to Blue Canyon and White Mesa Arch, covered elsewhere on this site.

 Whether you go with a guide or not, MV is one of the best photo destinations in the United States.
 Great photos can be had from the parking area at both sunrise and sunset.
 From the loop road you can get superb photos of the Three Sisters, you should also shoot facing north from John Ford point, from the North Window, and from Artist's point.
 Here is a map with some of the better locations identified: